The benchmark indices settled over 1 per cent lower on Monday as the rupee slipped to a new lifetime low of 72.67 per dollar in intra-day trade.

 Among stocks, Reliance Industries (RIL) and ITC ended over 1.5 per cent lower.

-also extended weakness to hit 72.50 per dollar for the first time ever earlier in the day.
+The rupee also extended weakness to hit 72.50 per dollar for the first time ever earlier in the day.
 The domestic currency fell to a fresh record low of Rs 72.67 against the greenback, contributing to the weak sentiment.

-and bonds sunk after the current-account deficit widened to the most in five years, as an emerging-market rout raises investor scrutiny of countries with worsening balance of payments.
+The Indian rupee and bonds sunk after the current-account deficit widened to the most in five years, as an emerging-market rout raises investor scrutiny of countries with worsening balance of payments.

 A sell-off in Chinese shares pulled Asian equities to a 14-month trough on Monday as investors braced for a potentially damaging escalation in the Sino-US tariff row after US President Donald Trump raised the stakes in the dispute with Beijing.